PaddlePaddle/PaddleSpeech/README.md

 For other configuration examples, please refer to `conf/augmenatation.config.example`.

-Be careful when we are utilizing the data augmentation technique, as improper augmentation will do harm to the training, due to the enlarged train-test gap.
+Be careful when utilizing the data augmentation technique, as improper augmentation will do harm to the training, due to the enlarged train-test gap.

 ## Inference and Evaluation

 ### Prepare Language Model

 A language model is required to improve the decoder's performance.
 We have prepared two language models (with lossy compression) for users to download and try.
 One is for English and the other is for Mandarin.
-We can simply run this to download the preprared language models:
+Users can simply run this to download the preprared language models:

 ```bash
 cd models/lm